Zenoo/labrute/README.md

 - Copy `.env.sample` to `.env` and adapt the variables

-- Run every migration script in `/server/db/migrations/` in order.
+- Run every `UP` migration script in `/server/db/migrations/` in order.

 - Start the server with `npm run start`